learnk8s/learnk8s.io/src/k8bit/content.md

 You should handle this edge case — when it happens.

-And when you decide to reconnect, you should reconnect from the last update.
+And when you decide to reconnect, you should only receive updates after the last one.

 _But how do you know what was the last update?_

 Again, the `resourceVersion` field is here to the rescue.

-Since each update has a `resourceVersion` field, you should always store the last one you saved.
+Since each update has a `resourceVersion` field, you should always save the last one you saw.

-If the request is interrupted, you can initiate a new request to the API starting from the last `resourceVersion` field that you saw.
+If the request is interrupted, you can initiate a new request to the API starting from the last `resourceVersion` field.

-You can change the code to keep track of the last `resourceVersion` field seen like this:
+You can change the code to keep track of the last `resourceVersion` with:

 ```javascript|highlight=1,9,12,17|title=dashboard.js
 let lastResourceVersion